 Don’t sleep with him.
 Some guys will scoff at my theory of keeping men as friends.
 They say, men want sex with a woman—not friendship.
 And while that is undeniably true, older men often don’t want their lives complicated by a woman’s financial and emotional requirements and are therefore quasi-content with a platonic relationship.
 Moreover, 50 to 60 percent of men in their 50s and 60s have mild to moderate erectile dysfunction and they are secretly relieved when a woman announces, she doesn't want to jump between the sheets.

 Be authentic.
 Telling a man (who you’re not romantically interested in) that you want to be friends allows you to be true to yourself.

 Paying your own way is empowering.
 This empowerment builds your confidence and helps you to be genuine, transparent and vulnerable.
 Authenticity tells a man he can trust you, he can relax and be himself around you and enjoy the time you spend together.

 Be genuine when you offer to share the cost of an evening; e.g.: act like you REALLY mean it.
 Men know when your offer is disingenous (you fumble with you wallet).
 But if he insists on treating you (he looks a little insulted and he emphatically pushes your credit card back at you), accept his gentlemanly offer and and graciously thank him.

 Want to be friends with a man, while leaving the door open for a future intimate relationship?

 Tread lightly when telling a man you want to be friends.
-Men have delicate egos and if you bruise it, he will renounce you.
+Men have delicate egos; if he thinks you are not even slightly romantically or physcially attracted to him, he will renounce you.